-What do Mount McKinley, the Grand Canyon, the Florida Everglades and Old Faithful have in common?
-Besides being national treasures, they all sit within national parks overseen by .
+What do Mount McKinley, the Grand Canyon, the Florida Everglades, and Old Faithful have in common?
+Besides being national treasures, they all sit within national parks.

 The people on the front lines protecting these and other national treasures are national park rangers.
 They assist visitors, conduct educational activities, perform emergency medical services and protect the land from those who abuse it.
 For those with a yearning to work outdoors and a call to public service, a career as a national park ranger might be a fitting option.

 National Park Ranger Duties & Responsibilities